-1. Except as provided in subsection A.2, below, the extraction of more than 50,000 gallons on any given day or 1,000,000 annually of groundwater, spring water, surface water, or water from an aquifer by any person, regardless of the number of extraction facilities utilized, must comply with the additional site plan review procedures and standards of this Section V-7.
+1. Except as provided in subsection A.2, below, the extraction of more than 50,000 gallons on any given day or 1,000,000 annually of groundwater, spring

 - 2. This Section V-7 does not apply to: - (a) Extraction of groundwater to be used within the Town for standard agricultural purposes; - (b) Extraction of groundwater for any part of a community water system, as defined under the Maine Rules Relating to Drinking Water, codified at 10-144 C.M.R.
 Ch.
 231. - (c) Domestic water supply to residential dwelling units within the Town; - (d) Water supply for public facilities, schools, or fire suppression; or - (e) Existing residential, commercial, agricultural, or industrial use and consumption within the Town. - B. Review Procedures.
 Notwithstanding Section V-4: - 1.
 Notice to Abutting Property Owners.
-The applicant must give notice of the filing of an application for large-scale water extraction in accordance with Section I-9, except that the applicant must notify the owners of property located within 1,000 feet of the proposed extraction sites. - 2.
-Completeness Review.
-The Planning Board has 30 days from the date of submission to conduct a preliminary review of the application solely for the purpose of determining whether the application is complete for review.
+The applicant must give notice of the filing of an application for large-scale water extraction in accordance with Section I-9, except that the applicant must notify the owners of property located within 1,000 feet of the proposed extraction sites. - Completeness Review.
+The Planning Board has 30 days from the date of 2. submission to conduct a preliminary review of the application solely for the purpose of determining whether the application is complete for review.
 Applications will not be accepted until all required state and federal permits are complete and approved by the agencies charged with reviewing and approving such permits.
 The applicant must furnish to the Planning Board copies of all applicable permits required by state or federal law.
 If within the 30 day period the Planning Board determines the application is incomplete in any material or relevant respect, it must inform the applicant, either in writing or verbally at a regularly scheduled meeting of the Planning Board at which the applicant is present, after which the applicant must be given a reasonable period of time, not to exceed 60 days to complete its application.
 Failure to complete the application in such time will cause the application to be deemed incomplete.
 If by the end of the 30 day period for review of completeness the Planning Board has not informed the applicant that the application is incomplete, the application is deemed complete. - 3.
 Public Hearing.
 The Planning Board must hold a public hearing within 30 days of the determination of application completeness.
 The applicant must give notice of the hearing in accordance with Section I-9. - 4.
 Decision.
 Within 30 days of the public hearing, or within such other time limit as may be otherwise mutually agreed to by the Planning Board and the applicant, the Planning Board must hold a public meeting to render a decision as to whether to accept, accept with conditions, or deny the application.
 No later than 30 days following the meeting at which the Planning Board renders its decision, the Planning Board must issue a written decision with findings of fact and conclusions of law.